Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

+If we replace the second property with $c\leq c'$ implies $\Pi(c)\supseteq \Pi(c')$, then we say that $\Pi(\cdot)$ is a \df{monotone decreasing fan}, where the name is chosen to reflect iso-welfare curves that ``fan out'' as welfare increases (equivalently, ``fan in'' as welfare decreases).

-In a representation with a monotone increasing fan, when the level of well being $u_{\vpi}(\vx)$ is low, the set of weights is smaller than when $u_{\vpi}(\vx)$ is high.
-Hence, the concern for the lowest levels of utility (or representation) in $\vx$ is greater when $u_{\vpi}(\vx)$ is high than when it is low.
+In a representation with a monotone increasing fan, when the level of well-being $u_{\Pi}(\vx)$ is low, the set of weights is smaller than when $u_{\Pi}(\vx)$ is high.
+Hence, the concern for the lowest levels of utility in $\vx$ is greater when $u_{\Pi}(\vx)$ is high than when it is low.
 Such a representation captures the criteria for triage in which low levels of social welfare correspond to a greater degree of utilitarianism than in high levels of social welfare.

 In contrast, a monotone decreasing fan entails the opposite comparative statics.
 Low levels of social welfare correspond to a more Rawlsian criterion than high levels of welfare.
 As we shall see, these two representations also differ in some technical aspects.
-They involve different continuity axioms and treat zero welfare in different ways.
+They involve different continuity axioms, treat zero welfare in different ways, and rely on substantially different fixed-point arguments.

-\subsection{An example.}
+\subsection{An example}

 \autoref{fig:buminex} illustrates the iso-welfare curves of monotone increasing and monotone decreasing social welfare functions when $n=2$. \autoref{fig:buminexa} depicts a social welfare function with a monotone increasing fan.
 In the lower-left region, the iso-welfare curves are linear (utilitarian).
 As welfare levels rise, the curves become increasingly kinked, eventually resembling the Leontief curves of a Rawlsian social welfare function.
 Such iso-welfare curves capture, for example, the shift in triage guidelines between normal times and crises that we discussed in the introduction.